12 Quick and Easy Natural Home Remedies to Soothe Your Sunburns

 - It’s rare to find a house with no petroleum jelly in it.
 It has so many skin benefits that you can’t live without.
 It is particularly known as a great moisturizer, especially for cracked lips.

 - As a humectant, it prevents your skin from drying and peeling, and at the same time, leaving a protective barrier to prevent moisture, and bacteria from coming in.

 Plants or Vegetation Typically Found in Your Garden

-- A potato is rich in vitamins and minerals that are known beneficial for the skin.
+- Potato is beneficial for the skin because it's rich in vitamins and minerals.
 It is widely used in many skin care products to improve the skin’s condition.

 - Grate clean potatoes and extract its juice.
 You can also use a juicer or a blender for this.
 You can apply it on your skin using a cotton ball or just leave a soaked gauze over the area.